Last Updated 6/9/19

 Interestingly enough, one of the most renowned names across our Earth—Jesus, is in fact not his true name.
 “Jesus bore, ironically, the name of the greatest warrior of his people.
 That we call him Jesus is an accident of Latin translation.
 Iesous in the original Greek of the Gospels translates Hebrew yehoshua’ or yeshua’, alternate forms of the name Joshua, a name compounded of Hebrew words meaning ‘The Lord is salvation.”
 (Miles, p.
 11)

 Here’s what the Jesus Seminar concluded: They found that 82% of the words attributed to Jesus’ were not actual words spoken by him.
-Not only that, but they detail that the relatively newly discovered Gospel of Mathew reproduces about 90% of the Gospel of Mark, and Luke about 50% of Mark.
-The Apostle Paul also created the heavenly figure of Jesus by “smothering Jesus” and “Superimposing this heavenly figure on him.”
+Not only that, but they detail that the Gospel of Mathew reproduces about 90% of the Gospel of Mark and Luke reproduces about 50% of Mark.
+The Apostle Paul also created overtly divine figure of Jesus by “smothering Jesus” and “Superimposing this heavenly figure on him.”
 [Five Gospels]

-In a sense, there are less than four gospels, according to what documents have been provided to us by the institution that is the “Church”.
-Let us remember that the word Church itself derives from Ecclesia, it’s original meaning was a ‘community’ as in the earliest “Christian’s” thought and made decisions as a collective.
-Presently we are herded like sheep.
+In a sense, there are less than four gospels, according to what documents have been provided to us by the institution that is the Church.

 “Truly, any man be a fool who is surprised at anything in life.”-Marcus Aurelius